Vet Tech Schools in Vermont

 Purdue University

-The Purdue University of IN also provides an online associate of applied science (AAS) program in veterinary technology with 27 courses and 18 mentorships to round out didactic training with hands-on experience.
+The Purdue University of IN also provides an online associate of applied science (AAS) program in veterinary nursing with 27 courses and 18 mentorships to round out didactic training with hands-on experience.
 The program allows students to gain the necessary skills, knowledge, and information required to practice as veterinary nurses or veterinary techs.

 Classes include pharmacy procedures; diagnostic imaging for vet techs; clinical pathology; pharmacology; small animal nursing for vet techs; anesthesia; large animal nursing & health management; laboratory animal health; management topics for vet techs; and parasitology for vet techs.
 Students complete 70 credits to earn their degree.

-Between 2018 and 2021, an incredible 96.4 percent of Purdue’s distance-based program graduates passed the VTNE on their first attempt, in addition to 82.6 percent of the school’s on-campus vet tech students.
+Between 2020 and 2023, an incredible 92.9 percent of Purdue’s distance-based program graduates passed the VTNE on their first attempt, in addition to 86.8 percent of the school’s on-campus vet tech students.

 • Location: West Lafayette, IN